directus/directus/docs/guides/sdk/getting-started.md

 #### The `fetch` API

-There are various reasons why you would want to overwrite or set `fetch` if it's not available.
-For example, Node.js version 16 and below do not yet ship `fetch`.
+This API is shipped with almost every modern runtime.
+Nevertheless, there might be reasons to overwrite or set the implementation, for example, if an alternative implementation is preferred or if you actually work with a special runtime where `fetch` is not available.

 - [`node-fetch`](https://github.com/node-fetch/node-fetch)
 - [`ofetch`](https://github.com/unjs/ofetch)